ironhack-labs/lab-javascript-greatest-movies/README.md

 If two movies have the same year, order them in alphabetical order by their title! :heavy_check_mark:

 :warning: **Important:** Your function should *return a new array*, containing the movies ordered by the year.
 Your function should not modify (mutate) the original array.
-You may need to do some research on how to make a "copy" or "clone" an array.
+You may need to research how to make a "copy" or "clone" an array.

 <br>